SANIUL-blackdragon/CAESER/README.md

 ---

-## 🗺 Roadmap & ÆTHER Vision
+## 🗺 Roadmap &  Vision

-CAESER is evolving toward a next-gen platform code-named **ÆTHER**—an all-encompassing cultural and demand forecasting engine with the following capabilities:
+CAESER is evolving toward a next-gen platform code-named ****—an all-encompassing cultural and demand forecasting engine with the following capabilities:

 ### 1. System Initialization & Self-Optimization